Applications have closed

-We invite applicants for the position of 2019/20 Burns & Reconstructive Plastic Surgery Fellow.
+We invite applicants for the position of 2020/21 Burns Fellow.

 The fellow is also expected to complete a research project during the fellowship.
-The research project can be clinical, basic science or translational research.
+This research project can be clinical, basic science or translational research.

 Overseas applicants should have a medical degree that is registrable with the AHPRA (Australian Health Practitioner Regulation Agency), and have completed or be near completion of surgery training in their country of origin.